boybundit/linebot/README.md

 This is a shorthand for:
   - `LineBot.getUserProfile(event.source.userId)` if it is 1:1 chat
+  - `LineBot.getGroupProfile(event.source.groupId)` if bot is in a group
   - `LineBot.getGroupMemberProfile(event.source.groupId, event.source.userId)` if bot is in a group
   - `LineBot.getRoomMemberProfile(event.source.roomId, event.source.userId)` if bot is in a chat room